-16.1-13-07.
-PREPARATION, PRINTING, DISTRIBUTING, CANVASSING, AND RETURNING OF NO-PARTY BALLOT.)
-The no-party ballot shall be prepared, printed, distributed, canvassed, and returned in the same manner provided for other general election ballots.

-16.1-13-08.
-RESIGNATION OF MEMBERS OF LEGISLATIVE ASSEMBLY AFTER CERTIFICATE OF ELECTION.)
-Any person who receives a certificate of election as a member of the legislative assembly may resign such office although he may not have entered upon the execution of the duties thereof nor taken the requisite oath of office.

-16.1-13-09.
-VACANCY EXISTING IN OFFICE OF MEMBER OF LEGISLATIVE ASSEMBLY - SPECIAL ELECTION TO FILL.)
+- 16.1-13-07.
+PREPARATION, PRINTING, DISTRIBUTING, CANVASSING, AND RETURNING OF NO-PARTY BALLOT.
+The no-party ballot shall be prepared, printed, distributed, canvassed, and returned in the same manner provided for other general election ballots. - 16.1-13-09.
+RESIGNATION OF MEMBERS OF LEGISLATIVE ASSEMBLY AFTER CERTIFICATE OF ELECTION.
+Any person who receives a certificate of election as a member of the legislative assembly may resign such office although he may not have entered upon the execution of the duties thereof nor taken the requisite oath of office. - 16.1-13-10.
+VACANCY EXISTING IN OFFICE OF MEMBER OF LEGISLATIVE ASSEMBLY - SPECIAL ELECTION TO FILL.
 Whenever a vacancy in the office of a member of the legislative assembly occurs, the county auditor of the county in which such former member resides or resided shall notify the governor of the vacancy.
 The county auditor need not notify the governor of the resignation of a member of the legislative assembly when the resignation was made pursuant to section 44-02-02.
-Upon receiving such notification, the governor, if there is a session of the legislative assembly between the time such vacancy occurs and the time of the holding of the next general election, shall issue a writ of election directed to the auditor of each affected county commanding him to notify the several boards of election in the county or district in which the vacancy exists to hold a special election to fill such vacancy at a time designated by the governor.
+Upon receiving such notification, governor, if there is a session of the legislative assembly between the time such vacancy occurs and the time of the holding of the next general election, shall issue a writ of election directed to the designated by the governor.
+If there is no session of the legislative assembly between the time such vacancy occurs and the time of the holding of the next general election, the special election to fill such vacancy at a time designated by the governor.
 If there is no session of the legislative assembly between the time such vacancy occurs and the time of the holding of the next general election, the special election shall be held at the same time as the general election.
-If the term of office of the member whose office is vacated expires prior to the next session of the legislative assembly, no election shall be held to fill such vacancy.

-16.1-13-10.
-VACANCY OCCURRING IN LEGISLATIVE ASSEMBLY DURING SESSION - DUTY OF GOVERNOR.)
-If a vacancy occurs in the office of a member of the legislative assembly while it is in session, the governor, immediately upon receiving official notice thereof, shall proceed in the manner prescribed in section 16.1-13-09.

-16.1-13-11.
-NOTICE OF SPECIAL ELECTION.)
-A notice of a special election and the copy of the sample ballot shall be issued and published in substantially the form and manner prescribed by section 16.1-13-05.

-16.1-13-12.
-CANVASSING AND RETURNING VOTES CAST AT ELECTIONS TO FILL VACANCIES.)
+If the term of office of the member whose office is vacated expires prior to the next session of the legislative assembly, no election shall be held to fill such vacancy. - 16.1-13-11.
+VACANCY OCCURRING IN LEGISLATIVE ASSEMBLY DURING SESSION DUTY OF GOVERNOR.
+If a vacancy occurs in the office of a member of the legislative assembly while it is in session, the governor, immediately upon receiving official notice thereof, shall proceed in the manner prescribed in section 16.1-13-10. - 16.1-13-12.
+NOTICE OF SPECIAL ELECTION.
+A notice of a special election and the copy of the sample ballot shall be issued and published in substantially the form and manner prescribed by section 16.1-13-05. - 16.1-13-13.
+CANVASSING AND RETURNING VOTES CAST AT ELECTIONS TO FILL VACANCIES.
 Votes cast at special elections shall be canvassed and returned as provided for primary and general elections, and the county auditor within eight days shall forward to the secretary of state the abstracts of the same.